Alphawarheads/CS-Econ206/Advance_CSEcon/Readme.md

 ![graph](assets/image1.png)

-*Figure 2: Flowchat for Question 1*
+*Fig. 2: Flowchat for Question 1*
 ### Question 2
 ![chess](assets/image2.png)

-*Figure 3: Running the chess game on PettingZoo*
+*Fig. 3: Running the chess game on PettingZoo*

 Multi-Agent Reinforcement Learning (MARL) presents a promising avenue for tackling complex decision-making scenarios involving multiple interacting agents.
 However, its application to real-world problems, such as playing international chess, faces significant challenges.
 This report delves into the limitations of current MARL frameworks, focusing on environmental constraints and agent algorithm customizations, with insights drawn from the development process of a MARL agent for international chess.